 Categories for amateur Road racers are based on experience and successful past performance.
 These range from the beginning racer (Novice) through to the top racer Category 1.
 To learn more about upgrading, see the Upgrades Page.

-How do I learn about junior racing and gearing requirements?
+How do I learn about junior racing?

+Please see our dedicated Junior's Racing page.
 NOTE: When Juniors register at a race event they must provide a release form signed by a parent or legal guardian.

 Before your first race, it is a good idea to review the USA Cycling Rules of Bike Racing applicable to the event you enter.
 After you have selected the race event you intend to enter, read the race flyer.
 Race flyers declare which individual races USA Cycling has permitted to be held at the race event.